 This dramatic reduction in size is a direct result of warmer air and ocean surface temperatures.
 What is even more distressing, is the rate at which the ice sheets are shrinking, have started to accelerate since 2009.

-It should be clear by now that there is no doubt that Global Warming is real, with more than a century's worth of data to back it up.
-And it shows no signs of slowing down soon.
+It should start to become clear that there is little doubt that Global Warming is real, with more than a century's worth of data backing it up.
+And it shows no signs of slowing down.

 Advantages Of Global Warming

 Many of the negative impacts of Global Warming has already been highlighted in this article.
 It leaves us with the question of whether there can be any positive effect or benefit to this ongoing phenomenon?